Skip to main content

 Polyester

-Polyester are very good at wicking away sweat to the outside of the sheet from where it can dry away.
-Because the sweat evaporates and dries up, the sheet can continue to wick away more sweat.
-That's why polyester sheets are the best cooling sheets if you sweat profusely at night.
+Polyester are very good at wicking away sweat to the outside of the sheet from where it can evaporate quickly into the atmosphere.
+As this process continues, the sheet continues wicking away more sweat.
+That's why polyester sheets are the best cooling sheets if you're the type to sweat profusely at night.